InfiniteEndeavours/Portfolio-Site/README.md

 * Instead of submitting the contact form to the Code Institute Form Dump, it should instead redirect to a 'Thank you' page.
 This was mainly raised for privacy concerns as it is not a server I have access to.
 This has now been changed and users are redirected to a thank you page.

+* A icon should be added to the 'CV' navbar item element to indicate to the user that the CV will either open in a new tab or be downloaded to their device.
+On iOS the CV opens in a new tab but on Android the CV is downloaded to the users device.

 ## Bugs

 * Known Issues